-Hiking - Designated hiking trails such as the Summit Trail and the Lake Solitude Trail offer hiking on trails marked and maintained by the Sunapee-Ragged-Kearsarge Greenway and/or the Sunapee-Monadnock Greenway.
+Hiking - Designated hiking trails --- separate from the Interpretive Walking Trails --- such as the Summit Trail and the Lake Solitude Trail offer hiking on trails marked and maintained by the Sunapee-Ragged-Kearsarge Greenway and/or the Sunapee-Monadnock Greenway.
 These trails are part of a hiking trail network in the Sunapee, Kearsarge and Monadnock regions.
-Mount Sunapee does not operate, maintain, patrol or accept any liability for person(s) using these hiking trails.
+Mount Sunapee does not operate, maintain, patrol or accept any liability for any individual(s) using these hiking trails.